To install Windows 8.1 on another partition:

 If you're using an ISO file to install Windows, you must burn the ISO file to a DVD.
 You can't use a USB flash drive for this.

 Write down your Windows 8.1 product key.
 You won't be able to install Windows 8.1 without it.

-After you create the DVD or USB flash drive, you’ll boot from it, and then choose a partition to upgrade to Windows 8.1.
+After you've created the DVD or USB flash drive, you'll boot from it, then choose a partition to upgrade to Windows 8.1.